zendo108/DataStructuresInC/README.md

 # DataStructuresInC
-This is code implementing common ADTs and Data Structures
+This is code implementing common ADTs and Data Structures using C and C++